Chris00/ocaml-cairo/README.txt

 and install it in C:/gtk (you can install it in any other directory whose path contains NO space but you will have to specify them with --with-cairo-lib and --with-cairo-inc) and put C:\gtk\bin in your PATH environment variable.
+To use Cairo with GTK+, please also install lablgtk2 [2].
 Then (in a cygwin shell), issue

 ./configure
 make